RIFLE: Imputation and Robust Inference from Low Order Marginals: Robust Classification Framework

-Similarly we can define:
+Similarly, we can define:

-Since, the maximization problem is over a finite set, we can rewrite Problem~\eqref{eq: robust_logistic_regression_finite} as:
+Since the maximization problem is over a finite set, we can rewrite Problem~\eqref{eq: robust_logistic_regression_finite} as:

-To solve this problem faster, we add a regularization term to the maximization problem as follows:
+Since the maximum of several functions is not necessarily smooth (differentiable), we add a quadratic regularization term to the maximization problem, accelerating the convergence rate \citep{nouiehed2019solving} as follows:

 First, we show how to solve the inner maximization problem.
-Note that the $p_i$'s and $q_i$'s are independent of each other.
+Note that the $p_i$'s and $q_i$'s are independent.
 We show how to find optimal $p_i$'s.
 Optimizing with respect to $q_i$'s is similar.
-Since, the maximization problem is a constrained quadratic program, we can write the Lagrangian function as follows:
+Since the maximization problem is a constrained quadratic program, we can write the Lagrangian function as follows:

-Having the optimal $\lambda$, the above problem has the closed form solution with respect to each $p_i$, where can be written as:
+Having the optimal $\lambda$, the above problem has a closed-form solution with respect to each $p_i$, which can be written as:

-Thus, it suffices to find the optimal $\lambda$ in~\eqref{eq: robust_logistic_regression_finite_lagrangian}.
 Since $p^{*}_i$ is a non-increasing function with respect to $\lambda$, we can find the optimal value of $\lambda$ using the following bisection algorithm.
 Algorithm~\ref{alg: bisection} demonstrates how to find an $\epsilon$-optimal $\lambda$ and $p_i^{*}$'s efficiently using the bisection idea.

 \begin{remark} An alternative method for finding optimal $\lambda$, and $p_i$'s is to sort $f_i$ values in $\mathcal{O}(k \log k)$ first, and then finding the smallest $f_i$ such that if we set $\lambda = f_i$, the sum of $p_i$'s is bigger than $1$ (let $j$ be the index of that value).
-Without loss of generality assume that $f_1 \leq \dots \leq f_k$.
+Without loss of generality, assume that $f_1 \leq \dots \leq f_k$.
 Then, $\sum_{i = j}^k \frac{-\lambda + f_i}{2\delta} = 1$, which has a closed-form solution with respect to $\lambda$. \end{remark} To update $\bw$, we need to solve the following optimization problem: